Wang Fahui: Life

 Once she became empress, however, she became obsessed with drinking and was also proud and jealous, and Emperor Xiaowu was displeased.
 He therefore summoned Wang Yun, his father-in-law, to ask him to counsel his daughter to change her ways.
 Wang, during this meeting, became so fearful that he took off his hat to apologize.
 He then rebuked her, and she changed her behavior.
-She died in 380 and was buried with honors due an empress.
+She died in October 380 and was buried with honors due an empress.
 She did not bear any sons.